schmitech/schmitech.github.io/careers.md

 ---

 *Schmitech is an equal opportunity employer.
-We celebrate diversity and are committed to creating an inclusive environment for all employees.*
+We celebrate diversity and are committed to fostering an inclusive environment where everyone feels valued and respected.*